rayyanqcri/ref_parsers/README.md

     parser.open(filename)

     # parses a string containing the reference source
+    parser.parse(string)

-    parser.parse(string)  # returns an array of entries, each is a Hash of fields -> values
+The `parse` method returns an array of entries, each is a Hash of fields -> values.
+For formats that enable multiline values, the parser will merge these lines in a single line separating them with an amount of spaces defined in `RefParsers::NEWLINE_MERGER`.
+This allows the value to be displayed normally in HTML elements because multiple spaces are collapsed, and also allows you to split back the lines, if needed.
+Example:

+    parser.parse(string).each do |entry|
+      article['KW'].split(/#{RefParsers::NEWLINE_MERGER}/)
+    end

 ## Contributing